 There are a number of benefits of having virtual hearings that your firm can utilize on.
 No longer does your firm need to limit the geographical areas where you take cases.
 With no travel necessary, consider taking cases in states that have less competition for a disability lead.

 You can also take cases based on the SSA’s hearing offices approval ratings.
 Look for hearing offices with a high approval rating and expand your geographical areas to receive cases from the surrounding areas.
 For example, if your firm is located in Arkansas, you may not have considered taking cases in Hawaii before.
-But with an approval rating of 65.40% at the Honolulu Hearing Office from September 9, 2020 through April 30, 2021, your firm may want to expand into this state.
+But with an approval rating of 65.40% at the Honolulu Hearing Office from September 9, 2020 through April 30, 2021, your firm may want to expand into this location.

 Not only can you take cases in areas where the hearing offices have a high approval rating, your firm can now take cases nationwide.
 Travel costs and restrictions no longer need to limit your firm to local areas.
 Taking leads nationwide will allow your firm have a constant flow of leads.